UN-OCHA/rwint-deprecated-rw-drc/README.md

 ## Mapping Conflict in the DRC

-The following documentation covers how to clone this project, site architecture, make changes and map design/hosting.
+The following documentation covers installation, how to fork this project, site architecture, make changes and map design/hosting.

+### Installing Jekyll

+- `gem install jekyll`

 ### Forking the project
 To use this project as a starting point, [fork the repository](http://help.github.com/fork-a-repo).
 This will create a new copy of the project on github.
 Make changes by setting up a local repo, and then commit/push changes to github.